dirkjanvw/MoGAAAP/workflow/report/omark.rst

   of proteins that are consistent with the phylogenetic placement of the assembly.

-The plot is mostly meant as an independent comparison to the BUSCO_ plot.
+The plot is mostly meant as an independent comparison to the busco_figure.png_ plot.
 OMArk searches all proteins instead of only those that are universally single-copy, thereby increasing the search space.

-.. _BUSCO: results/{{ snakemake.wildcards.asmset }}/5.quality_control/06.busco_plot/busco_figure.png